|

 Leeks specifically will make great celery companion plants as they help prevent celery leaf miners and provide shade for the celery during hot summers.

-Celery plants are good companion plants for cabbage family members because they detract cabbage moths.
-Cabbage moths will chew through the leaves of cole crops and can decimate a harvest.
+Celery plants are good companion plants for cabbage family members because they deter cabbage moths.
+Cabbage moths will chew through the leaves of cabbage crops and can decimate a harvest.

-Members of the cabbage family like cabbage, brussels sprouts, broccoli, radishes, kohlrabi, turnip, and cauliflower all make good companions for celery.
+Members of the cabbage family like cabbage, brussels sprouts, broccoli, kale, kohlrabi, turnips, and cauliflower all make good companions for celery.

 Spinach